mchlbrnhrd/watering_system/README.md

 * R3: If moisture is higher than threshold S2 then pump has to stop.
 * R4: Maximum time for activated pump time T2.
 * R5: Wait at least time T3 before activating pump again.
-* R6: If after time T4 soil is too dry then start pump (maybe sensor is defect).
+* R6: If after time T4 soil is still too wet then start pump (maybe sensor is defect).
 * R7: Leave error state after time T5 and go to ready state (new trial to water plants).
 * R8: Requirements R1 - R7 works independent for each available pump.